 - On The Looney Tunes Show, Bugs Bunny has a Nobel Prize just for existing.

-- Ethan Stark from Eureka has received a Nobel Prize in Mathematics, when no such award exists.
+- Nathan Stark from Eureka has received a Nobel Prize in Mathematics, when no such award exists.

 - In the Evangelion fanfic Nobody Dies, Kyoko Zeppelin Sohryu has a Nobel Prize in Psychology.